Feeling overwhelmed? Escape.

 --

 Writer, Daughter of immigrants.
 Caregiver.
 Writing teacher.
 Afro-Latina.
-Mental Health informer.
-Runner.
+“The Opposite of Breathing” is out now from Four Palaces Press